qiaojialin/tsfile-kmx-spark-connector/README.md

 <span>A set of time-series data</span>
 </center>

-There are two reserved columns in Spark SQL Table:
+There is only one reserved columns in Spark SQL Table:

 - `time` : Timestamp, LongType
-- `delta_object` : Delta_object ID, StringType

 The SparkSQL Table Structure is as follow: